Pediatric Advanced Life Support (PALS) – Initial

-Surefire CPR offers PALS certification courses at each of our locations including our training center in Corona, and in both of our Orange County PALS training centers located in Orange and Laguna Hills.
+Surefire CPR offers PALS certification courses at all 4 of our locations.
 PALS through Surefire CPR is affordable, while also being quick and efficient.
 If your job requires that you take a PALS class, you can rest assured that their courses meet the necessary guidelines for health professionals.

 There are many advantages to doing your PALS courses with SureFire CPR.
 They are popular not only for our effective and thorough PALS education, but also because of how they teach their courses.
 First off, you choose your schedule and class type.
 You can take the course at their training facility or from your home or office.
 If you choose to do the training at your office, you can choose the time the instructor comes to do your training.
 This flexibility is why so many people choose Surefire CPR.

 In addition to our PALS certification classes, we offer many other certification courses.
 SureFire CPR offers CPR certification and Automated External Defibrillator training, Basic First Aid, Basic Life Support, Advanced Cardiac Life Support, Pediatric Advanced Life Support, ECG and Pharmacology, Hospital Fire Safety, Neonatal Resuscitation, and Pediatric Emergency Assessment Recognition and Stabilization certifications.
 Our instructors are medical professionals, such as EMTs, paramedics, firefighters, and nurses, with years of field experience.
 The instructors involve you in the training, so everyone in the class is at the epicenter of the learning.
 Additionally, your course instructors will give you useful insights and advice they have picked up from their years of working in the field.